danijeljames/man2pdf/README.md

 ````

 This will pipe the contents of that page into `Preview`, which is so much clearer.
 And I can print it without issues!

+### Contribution
+I would love to see people contribute to this.
+Whether it's a [bug report](https://github.com/danijeljames/man2pdf/issues/new), feature suggestion or a pull request.
+Any questions?
+Please send me a tweet to @danijeljames.

 #### Feature Implementation List
  1. Automatic installer for first time use to correct directory
  2. ~~Built-in ReadMe when user needs assistance in usage~~